SimonBoulier/TypingFlags/Readme.md

 Disabling those checks leads of course to inconsistencies, use it at your own risks ...

 This plugin is not perfect but it does the job.
-A better integration in Coq should arrive at some point.
+A better version will be integrated in Coq 8.11.

+Tested with coq 8.6, 8.7, 8.8, 8.9.

 Usage
 =====

+Load the plugin with `From TypingFlags Require Import Loader.`.

-This plugin provides the following commands:
+Then, the plugin provides the following commands:

 - `Set Type In Type`
   Globally enable "type in type", meaning that all "Type@{i}" are convertible.
 Prop and Set remain distinct.